goutamhegde93/gnet/README.md

 # gnet
-A Neural network library which supports parallel computing
+A Neural network library which supports parrallel threading and GPU support.